opencultureinitiative/opencultureinitiative.github.io/README.md

 While we call on leaders of Christian organizations to act Biblically, our primary mission is to educate all members of these organizations so that change can be effected from within.

+### Contract Transparency

+All employees should be given standard contracts for their job description.
+A copy of each type of contract should be publicly available for review by employees.
+Ideally, salaries should also be public to ensure that employers are not taking advantage of certain workers.

+### Clear Employee Handbooks

+Employees should know what is expected of them.
+Handbooks should include job descriptions for all positions, including administrative.